spilman6/courses/pages/computer-programming-cpp/assignments/final-project.md

 ## Contributing to the Project

-1. **Fork the Repository**: Have one of your group members fork the [cpp-space-fighter](https://github.com/fvtc/cpp-space-fighter) and then add the additional members to the repository.
-Settings > Collaborators & Teams > Add Collaborators.
+1. **Fork the Repository**: Have one of your group members fork the [cpp-space-fighter-2](https://github.com/fvtc/cpp-space-fighter-2) and then add the additional members to the repository.
+Settings > Collaborators & Teams > Add Collaborators. cpp-space-fighter-2 is a copy of cpp-space-fighter, this is necessary because GitHub won't let you create multiple forks of a repository.

 2. **Clone the Repository**: Each group member should clone the repository to their computer.